madeline-scyphers/Procyon-Wiki/docs/Factions/Yaru.md

   - Foler Atherton (biologist, concealed).
   - Bal Yn (geneticist, haughty).
   - Rech (savant, cold).
 All unmarked progenitor clones.
 turf: Sanctioned Yaru creche on Lithios (HQ).
-Secret research facility on [[Procyon/Iota/Amerath|Procyon/Iota/Amerath]].
+Secret research facility on [Amerath](../Procyon/Iota/Amerath.md#).
 quirks: The Makers Guild doesn't accept new members.
 The progenitors have self-perfected and are frozen; only so many are allowed to be active at once.
 The Yaru (as the clones are called) make many people in their presence uneasy.
 situation: When the Hegemon ascended, the Yaru sided with a competitor, and their numbers, strictly regulated by the Hegemon, have been severely reduced.
-Unsatisfied, they have thrown in with the [[Factions/Lost Legion|Factions/Lost Legion]], and are secretly working to restore the previous Hegemon to power.
+Unsatisfied, they have thrown in with the [Lost Legion](./Lost%2520Legion.md#), and are secretly working to restore the previous Hegemon to power.
 ---
 ## Tier